Chris on mountain with oxygen cylinder

 KPAP.jpg

-We’re proud to be able to say that we're a partner of the Kilimanjaro Porters Assistance Project (KPAP).
-We received a perfect score from KPAP, and are pleased to earn this acknowledgement of our good and equitable treatment of porters.
-Porters are the backbone of every Kilimanjaro climb, and we wish to treat them with respect and pay them well.
+We received a perfect score from KPAP, and were pleased to earn this acknowledgement of our good and equitable treatment of porters.
+Porters are the backbone of every Kilimanjaro climb, and we wish to treat them with respect and pay them properly.

 We encourage you to choose a Kilimanjaro tour operator who is a member of KPAP, as that way you know you're climbing with a company that treats its staff well.